| I work in a professional

 or a recommendation from your current manager if you decide there

+are insurmountable culture and style differences.
 For your long-term happiness and career goals, it’s

 important for you to handle this situation in a timely manner.